xeolabs/xeolabs.github.com/_posts/2017-08-30-xeogl-picking.md

 3. Read the colour from the framebuffer at the canvas coordinates, map the colour back to the entity in the display list.
 4. Return a hit result containing the entity.

-### 2. Pick point on entity surface at canvas coordinates
+## 2. Pick point on entity surface at canvas coords

-Like the previous picking method, this one also picks the closest entity behind the given canvas coordinates, but also gets information about the point on the entity's surface that lies right behind those canvas coordinates.
+Like the previous type of picking, this one also picks the closest entity behind the given canvas coordinates, but also gets geometric information about the point on the entity's surface that lies right behind those canvas coordinates.
  <br>
  <br>
 [![]({{ site.url }}/images/xeogl/pickingCanvasEntitySurface.gif)](http://xeogl.org/examples/#picking_canvas_pickSurface)